 14. What is net working capital?

-Net working capital (NWC) is essentially how much money a company has if it pays off all current short-term debts.
+Net working capital (NWC) is essentially how much money a company has if it paid off all current short-term debts.

 NWC = Current Assets – Current Liabilities

 Current assets include items found on a balance sheet, such as accounts receivable, inventory, and prepaid expenses, while current liabilities are short-term debts like accrued expenses, deferred revenue, and accounts payable.